 Start by preheating your skillet over medium-high heat.
 Add a small pad of butter and evenly coat the skillet as it melts.

 How long you soak your bread in the batter will depend on its thickness and how custardy you want the inside to be.
-We have found that for thick-sliced breads like Texas Toast and Brioche slices, soaking the bread for 10 seconds on either side gives us a nicely toasted exterior with a slightly custardy interior.
+We have found that for thick-sliced bread like Texas Toast and Brioche slices, soaking the bread for 10 seconds on either side gives us a nicely toasted exterior with a slightly custardy interior.

 After soaking on both sides, place the toast in the skillet.
 The batter should sizzle a little bit in the butter.
 If it doesn’t, then the pan wasn’t warm enough and you should adjust your heat a little higher.